MarkoSokser/Inform7-Jigsaw-game/story.md

 			say "[paragraph break]The plates flash GREEN in sequence.
 You hear a heavy CLUNK as the door mechanism unlocks.";
 			now the chamber exit door is unlocked;
 			now the chamber exit door is puzzle-unlocked;
+			now the medical chamber entrance door is closed;
+			now the medical chamber entrance door is locked;
+			say "[paragraph break]Behind you, the entrance door SLAMS shut and locks with a mechanical THUNK.
+There is no going back.";
 			if Limb-type is "right hand":
 				say "[paragraph break]But as you take a step toward freedom, your vision blurs.
 Blood loss from both severed wrists is too severe.